-Coca-Cola has been able to maintain its brand recognition by marketing with not only the red and white colouring and the scripted logo but with the use of the “coke” bottle itself.
-In its logo design, it has targeted sight, taste, sound, smell, and touch.
+Coca-Cola maintains its brand recognition by marketing with not only the red and white coloring and the scripted logo but with the use of the coke bottle itself.
+Its logo design targets sight, taste, sound, smell, and touch.

 Coca-Cola is one of the best examples of positive sensory marketing that has shown tremendous branding results.

-An experiment conducted by Pepsi and Coca-Cola revealed that people’s preferences were more strongly influenced by the brand images associated with each drink than they were by the taste itself.
+An experiment conducted by Pepsi and Coca-Cola revealed that brand images linked to each drink are more likely to influence individuals' preferences than the taste itself.

-In this experiment, subjects were given two drinks Coke and Pepsi: In a blind and open experiment.
+In this experiment, subjects received two drinks Coca-Cola and Pepsi: In a blind and open experiment.

-Using functional magnetic resonance imaging (fMRI), researchers discovered that when subjects didn't know the brand they favoured Pepsi but when they knew what brand they were drinking, brain activity in memory and emotion centres favoured Coke over Pepsi.
+Using functional magnetic resonance imaging (fMRI), researchers discovered that when subjects did not know the brand, they favored Pepsi; but when they knew what brand they were drinking, brain activity in memory and emotion centers favored Coke over Pepsi.

-This clearly shows that there is a disconnect between what people want and say they want.
+This experiment clearly shows the disconnect between what people want and say they want.

-They can then use the information to create a new ad campaign that featured the car driving in a similar environment to stimulate customers' decision toward purchasing their car.
+They can then use the information to create a new ad campaign that features the car driving in a similar environment to stimulate customers' decision in purchasing their vehicle.

-Neuromarketing is a powerful tool that can be used to create more effective marketing campaigns, improve customer experience and strengthen brand equity.
+Neuromarketing is a powerful tool used by companies to create more effective marketing campaigns, improve customer experience and strengthen brand equity.

 By understanding how customers react to different products and services, businesses can change their offerings to ensure that they are providing the best possible experience to their customers.

-However, the data garnered from neuromarketing studies or experiments could potentially be used for unethical or harmful ends.
+However, companies can use data from neuromarketing studies or experiments for unethical or harmful ends.

 Some such questions arise: is it moral for companies to sell to our subconscious selves? or isn't it better to let them do so because they might know us better and thus fulfil our needs?

-Hence, it is important to have the right environment that allows for such studies to be conducted under the most ethical supervision and with the most reasonable outcome at heart.
+Hence, it is essential to have the right environment that supports such studies to be conducted under the most ethical supervision and with the most reasonable outcome at heart.

 How Marketing Affects the Brain.
 (2016). https://splashomnimedia.com/blog/how-marketing-affects-the-brain